lxdnz254/SearchApp/README.md

-# Neo4j Movies Example Application - `neo4j-driver` Edition
+# Neo4j Band Search Example Application - `neo4j-driver` Edition

 ![image of application](./img/Screenshot.png)

+A simple search by Genre app to demonstrate using Neo4j.
+I havent included many bands, but this list could be easily extended.

 ## Stack